backk-node/backk-starter/README.md

    cd <your-microservice-name>
    ```

-2. Complete all the 3 TODOs in `src/main.ts` and `src/microservice.ts` files
+2. Complete all the TODOs in the project (Find all TODOs using your IDE)
 3. Check that the environment variable values in the `.env.dev` file are correct for your development environment
     - If you are using MongoDB, check
         - `MONGODB_HOST`